mmore500/waves/blog/_posts/2021-08-20-symbiosis-symbulation.md

 ---

  ## Symbiosis Environment
  In order to create symbiosis, we need to create a host with symbionts and create a world to put them in.
 Header files for the world, host and symbiont were created in order to do so.
-These files were originally created by the last WAVES participant that worked with Anya, which were then built upon and edited for this summer.
+These files were originally created by the [last WAVES participant][blogPost] that worked with Anya, which were then built upon and edited for this summer.

   The constructors for each organism were edited to be up-to-date, which additional functions to add symbionts, which would then increase the count when simulating.